zulip/zulip/docs/documentation/api.md

    tutorial][rest-api-tutorial], paying special attention to the details of `REQ` and `has_request_variables`.

-   Once you understand that, the best way to determine the supportd arguments for an API endpoint is to find the corresponding URL pattern in `zprojects/urls.py`, look up the backend function for that endpoint in `zerver/views/`, and inspecting its arguments declared using `REQ`.
+   Once you understand that, the best way to determine the supported arguments for an API endpoint is to find the corresponding URL pattern in `zprojects/urls.py`, look up the backend function for that endpoint in `zerver/views/`, and inspect its arguments declared using `REQ`.

    You can check your formatting using two helpful tools.